-Enter the compressive force (N) and the total area (m^2) into the Calculator.
-The calculator will evaluate the Compressive Strength.
+Enter the maximum compressive force at failure (N) and the loaded area (m^2) into the Calculator.
+The calculator will evaluate the compressive strength (i.e., the maximum compressive stress at failure).
+If you enter a non-failure load, the result is the compressive stress at that load.

 Compressive Strength Formula